soundpress/RulesOfNYC/docs/c47/index.rst

 *§ 8-05 Maximum Rents and Calculation of Monthly Program Participant Contributions and Rent Supplement Amounts.* ::

-(a) Except as otherwise provided in this section, at the time of approval pursuant to paragraph (2) of subdivision (a) of section 8-03 or 8-04 of this chapter, the maximum CITYFEPS rent supplement amount and the maximum rent towards which CITYFEPS rent supplements may be applied shall not exceed the amounts set forth in the table below.
+(a) Except as otherwise provided in this section, at the time of approval pursuant to paragraph (2) of subdivision (a) of 68 RCNY §8-03 or 8-04, the maximum CITYFEPS rent supplement amount and the maximum rent towards which CITYFEPS rent supplements may be applied shall not exceed the amounts set forth in the table below.